Institutional Research Main Menu

 - Designing, conducting, analyzing and disseminating the results of analytical studies including entering student survey, student satisfaction survey, graduate exit survey, faculty and course evaluation survey and non-returning student survey.

-- Compiling, publishing and disseminating the university's annual Fact Book, Compass Points and Data Digest.
+Compiling, publishing and disseminating the university's annual Fact Book and Enrollment Executive Summary.

 - Preparing various reports for the Board of Regents and the federal government, including the Integrated Postsecondary Education Data System (IPEDS), benchmarking reports, program review data, NCCA reports and other ad hoc reports.